-These results have important implications for finance practitioners and researchers.
-Our results suggest that most of the time, investors base their trades only on the forecasted numbers and take a long position in the index if the indicator is better than expected and short it after a bad news.
-Our results also indicate that there are differences in markets' response to different types of announcements, thus linking the fundamental to different asset classes may allow us to develop hedging strategies suitable to a particular asset class.
+These results may have important implications for finance practitioners and researchers.
+For example, as we show that there are differences in markets' responses to different types of announcements, linking the fundamental to different asset classes may allow us to develop hedging strategies suitable to a particular asset class.
+However, it would also be worthwhile to elaborate more on underlying economic linkages across different asset classes and their response to macroeconomic fundamentals.